bishal-rumba007/blogapp/README.md

 # Blog-App
- Developed as my individual project work of Web System and Technology
+ Developed for my individual project work of Web System and Technology

 # Features
 - Authentication